beezwax/filemaker-facter/README.md

 On OS X systems, a crontab entry is a convenient way to send regular reports.

 Here, we assume email (typically Postfix SMTP) is configured on the local system.
 Enabling Mail with Server.app will accomplish this, or search online for how to configure a Postfix STMP relay.
 When enabled, this allows us to use the **mail** command to pipe out the reports.

-Additionaly, in the crontab entry example, the specific facters we want in the report are listed (if these are omitted all values are included).
+As part of the crontab entry example, the specific facters we want in the report are listed (if none are specified after the ```facter``` command all facts are included).

 ```
 # Location of our custom facts.